-Although vaping dry herb with the right vaporizer, using the right techniques, is less harmful than smoking…
+Although vaping dry herb with the right vaporizer, using the right techniques, is less harmful to your health than smoking…

-It does come with a few side effects.
+It can come with a few side effects.

-Today you’re going to learn what side effects you can experience when using a dry herb vaporizer.
+Today you’re going to learn what side effects you can experience when you’re vaping cannabis with a dry herb vaporizer.

 Irritation of Airways

-Although dry herb vaporizers cause much less irritation than smoking a joint, you can still experience some irritation.
+Although dry herb vaporizers cause much less irritation in the airways than smoking a joint, you can still experience some irritation.

 This holds especially true for vaporizers that produce harsh vapor.